 Having seen first-hand what was put into dog food and how it was processed before it hit the shelves, he began looking for another way to feed his own dog.

 Reader Special: Want to try homemade dog food for your own doggo?
-Save 50% your first order using this link.
+Save 25% your first order.

 After consulting with Dr. Renee Streeter, a veterinary nutritionist, the company was born on a small scale in a commercial kitchen space that has since outgrown to what it is today.

 Since Pet Plate dog food was on Shark Tank, their appearance gave them great exposure into many pet parents households.
 It has expanded since then quite a bit and now reaches customers across the U.S.

 The experience of a Pet Plate Shark Tank debut gave the founders valuable insights on their business, and they have expanded their business successfully since the show.

 Now, when dogs are asked to give Pet Plate reviews, they prefer it 4:1 over the leading fresh food.
 Even many picky dogs give rave PetPlate reviews, so it might be worth a try if you have a dog with particular tastes.